List entry Summary

 considered to be essential for the monument's support and preservation.

-- Book Reference - Author: Collingwood, WG - Title: Northumbrian Crosses of the Pre-Norman Age - Date: 1927 - Page References: 8 - Type: MENTION
+- Book Reference - Author: Collingwood, WG - Title: Northumbrian Crosses of the Pre-Norman Age - Date: 1927 - Page References: 8 - Type: DESC TEXT

 - Book Reference - Author: Ormerod - Title: History of Cheshire - Date: 1882 - Page References: 764 - Type: MENTION